net-vinothkumar/ccs/README.md

 		The response will be faster , user can see the web page details + a part of verification links results.
 	Cons :
 		User has to click the next page button to view the verification link results.
-		User has to remember which page has the a particular link results
+		User has to remember which page has the a particular link results.

-### 3.Complete the entire task in single request :
-Complete the collection of web page details and verifying the links in a single request
+### 3.Complete the collection of web page details and verifying the links in a single request :

 	Pros :
 		In single view the user can see the entire results.
 	Cons :
-	Though the user can view the entire results in one request ,the user has to wait for a long time to view the results
+		Though the user can view the entire results in one request ,the user has to wait for a long time to view the results.

 #### Installations